artvezhl/card-form-api/README.md

 ## How to run
 - clone repo
+- replace "process.env.DATABASE_URL" in index.js to your DATABASE URL
-- enter console command `npm run dev`
+- enter console command `npm run start`